 - How should we invest my wife’s LIRA for income and growth?

 This is my thinking now:

 - In our 50s and 60s, start withdrawing assets from RRSP when not working and/or working part-time to cover some retirement or semi-retirement expenses.

 - Before age 70; exhaust all RRSP and/or RRIF assets.

-- In our mid-60s, consider taking CPP and/or OAS government benefits.
+- At age 65, take CPP and/or OAS government benefits.
 There is the real potential for us to delay our CPP and/or OAS until age 70.

 Here are some OAS facts you need to know and consider:

 b.
 Taxable Investing

 - I’m thinking I’ll stop all DRIPs running inside this account around age 50 when I start considering working part-time.
 I will take all dividends inside this account as cash.
 With dividends rising over time, I’m optimistic we can realize this goal: